Are you 18 years or older?

 Wine & Spirit Education

 Encouraged by a vineyard manager to pursue specialized training, I moved to Ontario to complete a Graduate Certificate in Wine Business Management at Niagara College.
-During that time I worked at Vineland Estate Winery in Jordan, where I learned that you never know who your customer will be - and that enthusiasm and knowledge should be shared with everyone.
-My time working in their cheese shop also confirmed an important truth: loving great wine often leads to loving great food.
+During that time, I worked at Vineland Estate Winery in Jordan.
+There I learned that you never know who your customer will be.
+I also learned that enthusiasm and knowledge should be shared with everyone.
+My time working in their cheese shop confirmed an important truth.
+Loving great wine often leads to loving great food.

 30's